-Hint: To create a more cohesive presentation, try manipulating your pictures so that they better match your prints.
+Hint: To create a more cohesive presentation, try manipulating the color of your pictures so that they better match your patterns.
 You can do this using the Hue Saturation tool in Photoshop.

-Once you have decided on an order, begin to organize your images and write down key points that you would like to address while presenting the collection.
+Once you have decided on an order, begin to organize your images and write down key points that you would like to address while presenting your pattern design portfolio (this is an affiliate link to a recommended portfolio).
 Here are a few ideas to get you started:

 Talk through your inspiration images.
 Explain why these images were chosen and why they are appropriate for the company’s end use consumer.
 For your final presentation, these images should be narrowed down and manipulated so they create a very strong, clear message to the hiring manager.
 Here is an example of what your inspiration board may look like, but remember to adapt to let your personality shine through!

 Describe your vision.
-As the designer, how do you envision these prints being used?
-For example, “This floral print would be absolutely gorgeous on a maxi skirt,” or “This dot print would be adorable on a pair of shorts.”
+As the designer, how do you envision these patterns being used?
+For example, “This floral pattern would be absolutely gorgeous on a maxi skirt,” or “This dot pattern would be adorable on a pair of shorts.”
 Sharing this vision will show the hiring manager that you thoroughly understand the “big picture” and thought through the project in a mature manner.

-Treat these three tactics as a basic guideline for creating a compelling portfolio presentation.
+Treat these three tactics as a basic guideline for creating a compelling pattern design portfolio.
 The sky is the limit to how you choose to let your personality shine through and I encourage you to go above and beyond the examples that I have shown.

 I hope you enjoyed this series!
 Lots of love–Michelle